cwchentw/ksv/README.md

 ## Known Issues or Bugs

 * C file streams may not work in C++ binding
-* Dynamic libraries compiled by MSVC still crash
+* The dynamic libraries compiled by MSVC still crash

 ## Note